kagisearch/kagi-docs/docs/orion/faq/faq.md

 ## How to reset Orion to factory settings? {#reset}
 The easiest way is by navigating to **Orion** > **Reset Orion**.
 Alternatively, you can enable the Debug menu and click Factory Reset.

+<a name="other_os_support"></a>
+## Are there plans for a Windows/Linux/Android version of Orion? {#other_os_support}
+We currently do not have the resources to hire a new team to do any of these platforms yet.

+Since Orion is funded by it's users only, it is entirely up to the number of subscribers and Orion+ sales we have that will enable funding a new team to make Orion for any new platform.
+And building a browser is not cheap, especially one on top of WebKit.

+Ways you can help accelerate this is:

+- [Contribute](../support-and-community/contribute.md) to Orion development with your time
+- Help spread the word about Orion to attract more users
+- Get [Orion+](https://browser.kagi.com/orionplus.html) and financially support development